greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/timestamp9.html.md

 ### More about `TIIMESTAMP9_NTZ`

-"NTZ" is an abbreviation of ‘No Time Zone’.
+`NTZ` is an abbreviation of ‘No Time Zone.’
 Greenplum Database stores UTC time internally without considering any time zone information.
 If a time zone is embedded in the timestamp string, Greenplum Database will simply ignore it.

 See [TIMESTAMP9_NTZ Examples](#timestamp9_ntz-examples) for examples using this data type.